quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Connection Migration

 QUIC supports connection migration by the client.
-If a lower-layer address changes, a QUIC endpont can still associate packets with an existing connection based on the Connection ID (see also section {{connid}}) in the QUIC header, if present.
+If a lower-layer address changes, a QUIC endpoint can still associate packets with an existing connection based on the Connection ID (see also section {{connid}}) in the QUIC header, if present.
 This supports cases where address information changes due to e.g.
 NAT rebinding, intentional change of the local interface, or based on an